 If you took student loans to pay for college, there’s an excellent chance that you did so with the help of cosigner.
 After all, as a student, you probably had limited income and even less credit history.
 The cosigner was necessary in order for you to get the loans.
-But now that college is over, you may want to remove a cosigner from your student loans.
+But now that college is over, you may want to start paying off your student loans and remove a cosigner from your student loans.
 We’ll show you how to do that.

 The Many Reasons to Remove a Cosigner from Your Student Loans

 Even if you aren’t excited at the prospect of removing your cosigner, there are whole bunch of reasons why your cosigner might want to be taken off.

 First, the cosigner – typically your parents – cosigned the loan because you were at a point in your life where you couldn’t qualify for it by yourself.
 But now that you’ve graduated and are earning an income, they’re probably hoping the entire arrangement comes to an end soon.

 Let’s face it, whenever someone cosigns a loan, the experience on that loan will be reflected on their credit reports.
 That means any payments that you miss will show up as a strike on your cosigner’s credit report.